melonproject-archive/documentation/chapters/fund.md

 This public function is the contract's fallback function enabling the contract to receive ETH sent directly to the contract for the `REQUEST_INCENTIVE`.

-`function enableInvestment(address[] _assets) public auth`
+`function enableInvestment(address[] _assets) external auth`

-This function requires that the caller is the `owner` or the current contract.
+This external function requires that the caller is the `owner` or the current contract.
 The function iterates over an array of provided asset token addresses, ensuring each is registered with the water<b>melon</b> fund's PriceFeed, and ensures that registered asset token addresses are set to `true` in the `investAllowed` mapping.
 Finally the function emits the `EnableInvestment()` event, logging the `_assets`.
 &nbsp;

-`function disableInvestment(address[] _assets) public auth`
+`function disableInvestment(address[] _assets) external auth`

-This function requires that the caller is the `owner` or the current contract.
+This external function requires that the caller is the `owner` or the current contract.
 The function iterates over an array of provided asset token addresses and ensures that asset token addresses are set to `false` in the `investAllowed` mapping.
 Finally the function emits the `DisableInvestment()` event, logging the `_assets`.
 &nbsp;

 `function requestInvestment(uint requestedShares, uint investmentAmount, address investmentAsset) external notShutDown payable amguPayable(REQUEST_INCENTIVE) onlyInitialized`